UNSIF Team Members

 Communications and Partnership Analyst

-Yolanda has joined the UN Social Impact Fund team as a Communications and Partnership Analyst.
+Yolanda has joined the UNDP SDG Impact Finance (UNSIF) team as a Communications and Partnership Analyst.
 She will be leading the outreach efforts across all activities for UNSIF, the fast-paced and growing initiative.

 Yolanda has over 7 years of professional experience in digital media, data visualization and communications for development.
 Prior to joining UNSIF, she was Innovation, Communications & Technology Expert in the Innovation Unit at BRH where she helped introduce the latest technologies and unconventional partners to UNDP.